eorochena/Introduction_to_Terraform/common_commands/README.md

 ## terraform init

-Command used to initialize a terraform project, this command downloads the specified cloud provider as well; [**More Information**](https://www.terraform.io/docs/cli/commands/init.html)
+Command used to initialize a terraform project, this command downloads the specified cloud provider as well. [**More Information**](https://www.terraform.io/docs/cli/commands/init.html)

 ## terraform fmt